Welcome to the Newport & Carisbrooke Community Council Website

-The Parish Council serves seven wards, Carisbrooke, Newport Central, Newport East, Newport North, Newport South, Newport West and Parkhurst.
+The Community Council serves seven wards, Carisbrooke, Newport Central, Newport East, Newport North, Newport South, Newport West and Parkhurst.
 We want to make this website a success, and hope you find it useful and informative and visit it regularly to see how we develop.
-If there any items you wish to discuss further, please contact the Clerk or your local Parish Councillor.
+If there any items you wish to discuss further, please contact the Clerk or your local Community Councillor.

 Newport is a civil parish and a county town of the Isle of Wight.

-The Office for National Statistics (ONS) mid-2013 population estimates the total population of the seven wards that Newport Parish Council cover is 25,849.
+The Office for National Statistics (ONS) mid-2013 population estimates the total population of the seven wards that Newport & Carisbrooke Community Council cover is 25,849.

 The town is situated slightly to the north of the centre of the Island, at the head of the navigable section of the River Medina, which flows northward to the Solent, and on which the town has a quay.